ShalilDsilva/ShalilsBookStore/README.txt

 Added a new folder in Areas/View with name Category Created a razor view named index.cshtml in it
 Updated the _Layout.cshtml file to display new changed

+9:25pm EDT
+Added a category.js file to display icons from font awesome site in index file added the @section call to get the javascript file